FriendsOfSymfony/FOSElasticaBundle/UPGRADE-4.0.md

 UPGRADE FROM 3.2 to 4.0
 =======================

+### Elastica library changes
+Elastica has been updated to version 5.1.
+Please consider [their changelog for an upgrade guide](https://github.com/ruflin/Elastica/blob/master/CHANGELOG.md#510).

 ### Faceted Searching

   * Facets have been removed in Elasticsearch 2.0.
 Please use aggregations instead.